 You can’t wing it as a career advisor.
 People believe you are the expert.
 People believe what you say.
-A flippant comment or ill informed advice from you can change the direction of their lives.
+A flippant comment or ill informed advice from you can change lives.
+This student did not follow his dream into a career in computer programming.

 You have a personal responsibility to be the expert, to KNOW where to look for the right information.